mtreca/proletarian-wizard/README.md

 - [ ] Add option to open and split if needed
 - [ ] Add templating functionality
 - [ ] Add a "move to Someday" function
-- [ ] Consider dropping the wait tag completely (would entirely get rid of the @ tagging system, nice, by changing the character inside the checkbox.
-Would make even more sense.)
 - [ ] Add a refresh button at the top of the `Task Overview` tree view
 - [ ] Add actions on tasks from the Tree view (e.g. toggle done, archive, move)
 - [ ] Fix issue when calling toggle task checkbox on a line with no leading `-`